bbcawodu/nav-online-backend/README.md

     - $PORT corresponds to the port number that the crossbar router worker will use to make HTTP connections
     - $DATABASE_URL corresponds to the url that the app will use to connect to your postgres db
         - The format should be: ```postgres://<db username>:<password>@localhost:<postgres port #>/<db name>```
+    - These can also be set and unset in the virtual environments activate script.
+This is useful because it only sets the environment variables while you have the virtual environment running.
+        - Example: Added at the end of the activate script
+            ```
+            export PORT='9000'
+            export DATABASE_URL="postgres://picadmin:Healthcare60607!@localhost:5432/patientassistdb"
+            export PYTHONPATH="${PYTHONPATH:+$PYTHONPATH:}/Users/Kirabee/documents/pic_work/patient_assist_backend"
+            ```
 - Make the migrations to your local db using the following command ```alembic upgrade head```
 - You can now run the app locally using either of the following commands:
     - ```crossbar start```